-Warsaw zoo testing effect of hemp oil on elephants’ stress
+Warsaw zoo tests effect of hemp oil on elephants’ stress

 Since Erna’s death, Fredzia in particular has shown greater levels of stress as she tries to control Buba’s eating and other behaviors.

 Fredzia “is stressed because she is the boss of the herd.
-It’s like having a boss, ten employees, and suddenly eight are laid off, and this boss has nothing to do,” said Patryk Pyciński, a mammal expert at the zoo who is involved in the elephant study.
+It’s like having a boss, 10 employees and suddenly eight are laid off, and this boss has nothing to do,” said Patryk Pyciński, a mammal expert at the zoo who is involved in the elephant study.

 He said the zoo’s scientists hope that reducing stress levels will also allow Fredzia to conceive.
-He said if she has her own own offspring to guide, it could reducing her impulse to dominate Buba — and further reduce tensions in the group.
+He said if she has her own own offspring to guide, it could reducing her impulse to dominate Buba and reduce tensions in the group.